-- (a) The borrowers of three house and property loans amounting to Rs.195,000 disclosed under the investments in the financial statements had defaulted the payments.
-Even though cases had been filed in the years 1980 and 1983 for the recovery of the money, those cases had not been finalized even up to the year 2014.
-Further, the title deeds, plans and security guarantees of the properties mortgaged for the loans and the Loan Registers and confirmation of balances had not been made available to audit.

-- (b) The interest amounting to Rs.628,052 receivable on the house and property loans accumulated without being recovered over a period exceeding 31 years had not been recovered even as at 31 December of the year 2014.
-The Board had not taken any action whatsoever in this connection and the loan agreements, ledgers, detailed schedules and the confirmation of balances had not been made available to audit.
+- (a) Three borrowers of housing and property loans amounting to Rs.195,000 had defaulted the payments and even though cases had been filed in the years 1980 and 1983 for the recovery of those loans, those cases had not been concluded even as at 31 December of the year under review.
+Further, the title deeds, plans and security guarantees of the properties mortgaged for the loans and the Loan Registers and confirmation of balances had not been made available to audit. - (b) The interest amounting to Rs.646,702 receivable on the housing and property loans accumulated without being recovered over a period exceeding 31 years had not been recovered even by 31 December 2015 and the Board had not taken any action whatsoever to recover the interest.
+Further, the loan agreements, ledgers, detailed schedules and the confirmation of balances had not been made available to audit.

 3. Financial Review

 3.1 Financial Result

-According to the financial statements presented, the financial results of the Board for the year under review had been a surplus of Rs.18,650 as compared with the corresponding surplus of Rs.18,650 for the preceding year as well.
-It was revealed that this is an interest income adjusted annually to the house and property loan balance of Rs.195,000 brought forward from the years 1980 and 1983 and receivable by the Board.
+According to the financial statements presented, the financial result of the Board for the year under review had been a surplus of Rs.18,650 as compared with the corresponding surplus of Rs.18,650 for the preceding year as well.
+It was revealed that this was an interest income adjusted annually to the housing and property loan balance of Rs.195,000 brought forward from the years 1980 and 1983 and receivable by the Board.

 4. Operating Review

-4.1 Management Inefficiencies
+4.1 Management Activities

 The following observations are made.

-- (a) A decision had been taken to abolish the Loan Board in the year 1976 and its supervision had been entrusted to the Department of State Accounts up to 01 August 2001.
-Subsequently, the liquidation had been entrusted to the Department of Public Finance with effect from 02 August 2001.
-Nevertheless, winding up activities had not been commenced and carried out up to the end of the year under review despite an elapse of a period exceeding 13 years.

-- (b) Dividends or interest had not been determined in connection with the case deposits of litigants at District Courts remaining with the Divisional Secretariat, Colombo.
+- (a) A decision had been taken to abolish the Loan Board in the year 1976 and its supervision had been entrusted to the Department of State Accounts up to 01 August 2001 while the liquidation had been entrusted to the Department of Public Finance with effect from 02 August 2001.
+Nevertheless, action had not been taken to wind up, despite an elapse of a period exceeding 14 years up to the year under review. - (b) Dividends or interest had not been determined in connection with the deposits of litigants at District Courts remaining with the Divisional Secretariat, Colombo.

 5. Accountability and Good Governance

 5.1 Presentation of Financial Statements

-According to Section 6.5.1 of the Public Enterprises Circular No. PED/12 of 02 June 2003, the financial statements for the year 2014 should be presented for audit on or before 28 February 2015.
-Nevertheless, those financial statements had been presented for audit only on 08 September 2015.
+Even though the financial statements should be presented to audit within 60 days after the close of the year of accounts in terms of Paragraph 6.5.1 of the Public Enterprises Circular No.PED/12 of 02 June 2003, the financial statements of the year under review had been presented to audit only on 23 May 2016.

-6. Systems and Controls

-Deficiencies in systems and controls observed during the course of audit were brought to the notice of the Director General of the Department of Public Finance from time to time.
-Special attention is needed in respect of the following areas of control.

-- (a) Financial Control

-- (b) Accounting

-- (c) Liquidation Activities